 It is an important global economic and a societal challenge that can't be tackled by countries or public administrations alone.
 Therefore, the problem needs a comprehensive "One Health" approach to it.
 That means that a holistic, multi-sectorial approach, involving many different sectors (public health, food safety, bio-safety, environment, research and innovation, international cooperation, animal health and welfare as well as non-therapeutic use of antimicrobial substances) is needed to tackle this complex problem.

 In June 2016, the Commission published the Eurobarometer results on Antimicrobial Resistance awareness .
 The main conclusions of this Eurobarometer were that knowledge across the EU remains low and that there is a reported 6% decrease in consumption in the last years.

 For more information, please refer to:

 A Flash Eurobarometer in non-EU countries was also published in November 2016.

-Please refer to the factsheet, AMR: A major European and Global challenge
+For more background information regarding AMR, please refer to the following factsheet: AMR: A major European and Global challenge.